dabit3/appsync-image-rekognition/README.md

 }
 ```

-5. Add the new Lambda function as a data source.
+5. Add the new Lambda function as a data source in the AppSync API Datasources section.

 6. Update the `fetchImage` resolver data source to use the new Lambda function as the datasource.
 Update the `fetchImage` resolver to the following: